-Choose menu "Security → Local Management", you can configure the management rule in the screen as shown in Figure 4-39.
+Choose menu "Security \rightarrow Local Management", you can configure the management rule in the screen as shown in Figure 4-44.
 The management feature allows you to deny computers in LAN from accessing the Router.

 Local Management

 Management Rules

-All the PCs on the L AN are allowed to access the Router's Web-Based Utility
+O All the PCs on the L4 AN are allowed to access the Router's Web-Based Utility

-Only the PCs listed can browse the built-in web pages to perform Administrator tasks
+Only the PCs listed of the an browse the built-in web pages to perform Administrator tasks

 MAC 1:

 MAC 2:

 MAC 3:

 MAC 4:

 Your PC's MAC Address: 00-19-66-80-53-BD Add

 Save

-Figure 4-39 Local Management
+Figure 4-44 Local Management